Disney utilidor system: Magic Kingdom utilidor system

 The largest system of utilidors is beneath Walt Disney World's Magic Kingdom, but they are not a basement, contrary to popular belief.
 Because of an elevated water table, most of these tunnels were actually built at ground level, and the Magic Kingdom was built above that.
 All the guests of the park see streets that are elevated by one story.
 Parts of Fantasyland, including the Cinderella Castle, are at a third-story level.
 The ground's incline is so gradual that guests tend not to realize they are ascending to the second and third stories.
-The Magic Kingdom is built upon soil which was removed from what is now the Seven Seas Lagoon.
+The Magic Kingdom is built upon soil removed from what is now Seven Seas Lagoon.

 The utilidors are built on 9 acre, and the floor plan is a circle with a path down the middle; the tunnel walls are color-coded to make it simple for cast members to determine their location.
 The utilidors can be accessed from a main tunnel entrance located behind Fantasyland, or through unmarked doors throughout the theme park.
 Magic Kingdom cast members park about 1 mi away, at West Clock parking lot, nearby Disney University, and are transported from the parking lot to the tunnel entrance via Disney Transport buses.
 Some shops, restaurants and attractions have direct access to the utilidors.

 Cast members navigate the tunnels on foot or in battery-powered vehicles that resemble golf carts.
 Gasoline-powered vehicles are not allowed in the utilidors, with the exception of armored cash pickup trucks and, in extreme emergencies, ambulances.

 Guests are not allowed in the utilidors, unless they purchase the "Keys to the Kingdom" tour.